ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 These security objectives need some supporting mechanisms.
 For example, confidentiality and integrity require that there be a way to determine if an action is authorized (unless all requests are authorized).
 Here are some common supporting mechanisms:

-* **Identity & Authentication (I&A)**Require users to identify themselves and prove (authenticate) their identity before doing anything that requires authorization.
+* **Identity & Authentication (I&A)**<br>Require users to identify themselves and prove (authenticate) their identity before doing anything that requires authorization.
 For example, they might use a username or email address as their identity, and use a password or hardware token to authenticate that they really are that user.
 This is typically done by a login process.

-* **Authorization**Determine what that user is allowed (authorized) to do before deciding to do it.
+* **Authorization**<br>Determine what that user is allowed (authorized) to do before deciding to do it.
 You can think of authorization as a list of what each user is allowed to do.
 If it is easy for an attacker to add authorizations, then secure I&A means little.
 This is critical for implementing confidentiality and/or integrity.
 Watch out: the words *authentication* and *authorization* sound similar, but they are not the same thing.
 You may know exactly who someone is (authentication), but still not allow that person to do something (authorization).

-* **Auditing** (aka logging)Record important events to help detect and recover from attacks.
+* **Auditing** (aka logging)<br>Record important events to help detect and recover from attacks.
 Typically these events include log in, log out, and modifying important information.
 Auditing is often critical for implementing non-repudiation / accountability requirements.

 What you specifically do depends on the software you are developing.
 If you are developing a lower-level library, you might not be directly supporting any of these supporting mechanisms, but you still have to make sure that what you are doing will fit into a larger program.